Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Experiment

-As can be seen from Figure ~\ref{figure-acc-pd}, when LLM agents are not required to answer probability distributions, except for the exponential distribution of GPT-3.5 and the Poisson distribution and exponential distribution of GPT-4, LLM agents rarely take the initiative to answer the question of what distribution it conforms to, but this does not mean that they do not know the $PD_X$.
-If in the $prompt_D$ situation, except for the partial probability distributions of Vicuna and Llama2, the $acc\text{-}pd$ of other models is higher and can reach more than 80\%.
-In the case of $prompt_{code}$, the experiment also showed similar results to $prompt_D$.
-This shows that LLM has a certain ability to understand probability distributions and can infer the probability distribution based on the questions.
-Although the $acc\text{-}pd$ of the vicuna model is lower than other models.
+As depicted in Figure~\ref{figure-acc-pd}, when LLM agents are not required to answer probability distributions, except for the Poisson distribution of GPT-4, and the Exponential distribution of GPT-3.5, GPT-4, and Claude2.1, LLM agents rarely take the initiative to answer the question of what distribution it conforms to.
+However, this does not imply that they do not know the $PD_X$.
+In the $prom_D$ scenario, except for partial distributions of Vicuna and Llama2, the $RP$ of other models is higher, reaching more than 80\%.
+Similar results were observed in the $prom_{code}$ experiment.
+This demonstrates that LLMs have a certain ability to understand probability distributions and can infer the probability distribution based on the questions, although the $RP$ of Vicuna is lower than other models.